 - 1. Signature object-based effects on attention and memory, in particular object-based preview benefits and capacity limits. - 2.
 Signature triggering and maintenance conditions, in particular, prioritization of spatiotemporal factors over featural cues in computations of individuation (initial opening of a file) and persistence (whether the same file 'sticks' diachronically to an encountered element). - 3.
-Signature referential domain of 'Spelke objects', obeying principles of continuity and cohesion.
+Signature referential domain of 'Spelke objects', obeying principles of continuity, cohesion and contact.

-4. Do object-files support an important premise of the projection argument for MFT?
+4. Do object-files support MFT?